|Route:||Rio De Janeiro to Rio De Janeiro|

 In the afternoon there will be the included sunset boat trip, to enjoy Rio de Janerio from a completely different prospective.

-Discover the Colonial Gems of Rio on a city tour
+Learn all about Brazil's history and discover the colonial gems of Rio de Janeiro on a city tour

 The final day of the Carnival package.
 Depart at any time or spend the day exploring further or relaxing.

-Rio de Janeiro is one of the most beautifully situated cities in the world.
-Nestling beneath the Sugar Loaf Mountain, "Pao de Acucar", that rises out of Guanabara Bay, and flanked by the sandy beaches of Ipanema and Copacabana.
+Rio de Janeiro is one of the most beautifully situated cities in the world, nestling beneath the Pão de Açúcar (Sugarloaf Mountain) that rises out of Guanabara Bay, and flanked by the sandy beaches of Ipanema and Copacabana.
 The Carnival at Rio is one of the best spectacles in the world and lasts for about 5 days on the run up to Shrove Tuesday.
 The whole city comes alive with music, singing and dancing and the streets are never empty.
 Be prepared for sleepless days and nights, as the partying is non-stop, be it in the streets, or at one of the many balls, or in the famous Sambadrome watching the parading carnival groups with their extravagant costumes and floats.
 The various samba 'schools' all compete for a prize and the honour of being the champion carnival group of the year.
 Around the time of the Carnival, our trips are timed to fit in with the event, so you can be sure of enjoying Carnival with a group of like-minded people and there are likely to be over 100 fellow travellers enjoying the carnival experience.
 We will however aim to keep you in smaller groups of 20-25 for planned activities.

 Day 1: Friday

 The first day is free time, as everyone will be arriving at various times throughout the day to start the package.
 Hotel check-in is from midday and Dragoman staff will be on hand to give you any assistance.
-There will be a joining meeting in the Paysandu Hotel in the afternoon.
-Please check the noticeboard in the Hotel Reception for further details on arrival.
-After the meeting we have a table booked at a nearby buffet restaurant if you fancy joining your leader and group for a meal.
+There will be a joining meeting in the Argentina Hotel in the afternoon.
+Please check the noticeboard in the hotel reception for further details on arrival.
+After the meeting we have a table booked at a nearby buffet restaurant if you would like to join your leader and group for a meal.

 Day 2: Saturday